Jimmie Åkesson: Political beliefs and public image

 Detailing his political beliefs in a profile for The Local, Åkesson described himself as a Swedish nationalist, social conservative and a supporter of equality.

-During his chairmanship of the Sweden Democrats' youth league and as party leader, Åkesson has sought to moderate the SD's ideological points and expel hardline members from the party.
-During the late 1990s and early 2000s, Åkesson was considered part of a reformist faction on the party's national board that sought to change the SD programme such as abolishing the party's support for capital punishment.
+During his chairmanship of the Sweden Democrats' youth league and as party leader, Åkesson has sought to moderate the SD's ideology and expel controversial members from the party.
+During the late 1990s and early 2000s, Åkesson was considered part of a reformist faction on the party's national board that sought to change the SD programme such as abolishing the party's support for the death penalty.
 Under his leadership from 2005, Åkesson has changed party rhetoric away from ethnic nationalism in reference to Swedish identity to promoting a Swedish culture based on the Folkhemmet (people's home) concept, folklore and Swedish Lutheran traditions.
 He has said that the SD no longer associates itself with any form of neo-Nazism under his leadership and maintains a zero-tolerance policy on expressions of racism or extremism from its representatives.
 As SD leader, Åkesson has described his main policy focus to be the areas of law & order, expanding nuclear power and defending Swedish culture and society against mass migration.
 He has also criticized the other parties in the Riksdag for being too pro-European and undermining Sweden's social solidarity through uncontrolled immigration policies.

 In 2009, Åkesson contributed a debate article for Aftonbladet which was critical of multiculturalism and Islam in Sweden where he argued "Islam has influenced Swedish society to a much greater extent than Swedish society has influenced Islam" and that various phenomena associated with Islam were "greatest foreign threat to Sweden since the Second World War."
 Aftonbladet editorial staff headlined the article with Muslims are our greatest foreign threat.
 After the column received much attention, Åkesson took part in a debate with by Minister of Economic Affairs and Deputy Prime Minister Maud Olofsson on SVT. Åkesson argued that the point of the article was to say that Muslims who come to Sweden should adapt to a Swedish way of life as opposed to the other way around.
 The Swedish Center Against Racism reported the article to the office of the Chancellor of Justice as an incitement against an ethnic group.
 However, the Chancellor of Justice dismissed the complaint and did not initiate an investigation.
 The opinion polling companies Synovate and United Minds noted that the debate on the article increased voter support for the Sweden Democrats in polls ahead of the 2010 Swedish general election.

 In 2013, Fokus magazine named Åkesson as Sweden's fifth most powerful person.

-Following the October 7 attacks in 2023, which killed more than 1,000 Israelis, people were spotted celebrating in various Swedish cities. Åkesson immediately stated that these people do not belong in Sweden and that he is open to expel those who praise terrorism.
+Following the October 7 attacks in 2023, which killed more than 1,000 Israelis, people were spotted celebrating in various Swedish cities. Åkesson immediately stated that these people do not belong in Sweden and that he is open to expelling those who praise terrorism.
 During a speech on 26 November 2023, Åkesson asserted that Swedish-Palestinians who have travelled to Gaza should not expect help to return to Sweden.